 Duplicate Content: Duplicate content refers to content which has been copied or matches content from another website.
 Search engines view duplicate content as been untrusted and in return will most likely contribute to the page ranking very poorly within the search engine result pages.

-EMD: EMD stands for exact match domain and refers to the domain name been of exact match with a website’s primary keyword.
+EMD: EMD stands for exact match domain and refers to the domain name being of exact match with a website’s primary keyword.
 Eg. An EMD for Sydney Lawyers would be www.sydneylawyers.com.au.
 EMDs have long known to play a huge part in increased ranking positions for the matching keyword.
 Over time, Google has implemented updates to devalue the priority of EMDs.

 Educational Links: Educational links are .edu domain names.
 Educational links are highly regarded as links that transfer one of the highest amounts of link equity when having linked to an external web page.
 Because of the complicated nature of acquiring an edu backlink, search engines typically deem these domains to be of higher ranking value.